A survey on the growth rate inequality for sphere endomorphisms: Examples

-We note $\gamma _1 \wedge \gamma _ 2$ the algebraic intersection number between two arcs in $A$ whenever it is defined.
-In particular, when both arcs are loops, when one of the arcs is proper and the other is a loop or when both arcs are defined on compact intervals but the endpoints of any of the arcs does not belong to the other arc.
-For convention, we set $c \wedge \gamma = 1 $ if $c: (0,1) \to A$ and $\gamma : [0,1] \to A$ verify:
+We denote by $\gamma_1\wedge\gamma_2$ the algebraic intersection number between two arcs in $A$ whenever it is defined.
+In particular, when both arcs are loops, when one of the arcs is proper and the other is a loop or when both arcs are defined on compact intervals but the endpoints of any of the arcs do not belong to the other arc.
+By convention, we set $c \wedge \gamma = 1 $ if $c: (0,1) \to A$ and $\gamma : [0,1] \to A$ satisfy: